nuncjo/cython-installation-windows/README.md

 > Find entry named "**Path**" and add Your path at the end after semicolon

 **STEP 4**
-Open Windows command line console -> CMD:
+Open Windows command line console - CMD and run these commands:
 > **mingw-get install gcc**
 >
 > **mingw-get install mingw-utils**